 Simple Behavior Management Strategies: When – Then

-By: Laura Driscoll
+By Laura Driscoll

 What is a When-Then Statement?

 The When-Then statement also leaves room for student choice and should be considered somewhat negotiable.
-Students can choose not to, but then they don't receive the positive consequence.
+Students can choose not to, but they don't receive the positive consequence.

 What It Isn't